Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/instance/_index.md

 status | A complex type with more state data.
 See [InstanceStatus](#instancestatus) completeConfirmations | A list of complete confirmations.
 See [CompleteConfirmation](#completeconfirmation) data | A list of data elements.
 This include all forms, attachments and other data types being collected.
 See [DataElement](../data-element) presentationTexts | A dictionary with text values extracted from forms that are saved on the instance.
 Values are extracted based on PresentationField values stored in the application metadata document.
-Also see See [PresentationField](../app-metadata#presentationfield) created | The date and time when the instance was first initialized. createdBy | An idenfificator indicating who it was that created the instance. lastChanged | The date and time when the instance was last changed.
+Also see [PresentationField](../app-metadata#presentationfield) dataValues | A dictionary with data values extracted from forms that are saved on the instance.
+Values are extracted based on configured data fields in the applicationmetadata document.
+Also see [DataField](../app-metadata#datafield) created | The date and time when the instance was first initialized. createdBy | An idenfificator indicating who it was that created the instance. lastChanged | The date and time when the instance was last changed.